Emergence of maximal hidden quantum correlations and its trade-off with the filtering probability in dissipative two-qubit systems: Open system dynamics

 \section{Open system dynamics}

-We start by addressing the physical scenario which concerns two atom-like qubits in a common reservoir.
+We now address the physical scenario which concerns two atom-like qubits in a common reservoir.
 Allowing the interaction of the two qubits with this bath, coherent and incoherent effects can be covered in a Markovian description of the quantum dynamics for the system Hamiltonian $H$ ($\hbar=1$)~\cite{Agarwalbook}: